lmu-osc/Introduction-RStudio-Git-GitHub/github_sync.md

 ![](./assets/ISBE_example.png)

 The **Quick Setup** screen gives sets of git commands that can be used in various circumstances.
+First, make sure you select the SSH tab (the url shown in the blue box should start with git@github.com).
 We are interested in **…or push an existing repository from the command line**.
 Copy these commands to the clipboard using the copy button on GitHub.

 ![](./assets/github_git_commands.png)